Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Tractable Control Solution Based on PCE

 where $\pmb{\omega}_k\!:=\!\omega_{0|k} \omega_{1|k} \cdots \omega_{N|k}$ is a deterministic signal with $\omega_{i|k} \!:=\! [\,\tilde{y}_{i|k}^{\top}~\hat{w}_i^{\top}\,]^{\top}$, for $i \!\in\! \mathcal{H} \cup \{N\}$ and $\psi$ is an \gls{stl} formula (see Appx.-A) ensuring $\pmb{\omega}_k \vDash \psi \rightarrow (\tilde{\yseq}_k,\wseq) \vDash \varphi$, which can be straightforwardly determined by substituting the approximation in Eq.~\eqref{eq:moments} to each belief-space predicate of the \gls{dstl} formula $\varphi$. \end{mdframed}

-\begin{remark}[Computational Complexity] The computational complexity of Eq.~\eqref{eq:opti_det} for each time $k \!\in\! \mathcal{H} \cup \{N\}$ is in general exponential to the number of binary variables brought up by the specification constraint Eq.~\eqref{eq:formalconst}, according to~\cite{kurtz2022mixed}.
-Since all history output variables $\tilde{y}_{r|k}$ for $r\in \{0,1,\cdots,k\}$ are constrained by equality Eq.~\eqref{eq:histequ} without binary variables, the number of binary variables can be estimated by $O(n(N-k))$, where $n$ is the maximal number of STL predicates specified for a specific time from $k$ to $N$.
-In other words, $n$ depends on the complexity of the task.
-In this sense, the total computational complexity of problem Eq.~\eqref{eq:opti_det} at time $k \!\in\! \mathcal{H} \cup \{N\}$ is estimated as $O(2^{n(N-k)})$. \end{remark}
+\begin{remark}[Computational Complexity] The computational complexity of Eq.~\eqref{eq:opti_det} for time $k \!\in\! \mathcal{H} \!\cup\! \{N\}$ is in general exponential to the number of binary variables brought up by the constraint Eq.~\eqref{eq:formalconst}, according to~\cite{kurtz2022mixed}.
+Since all history output variables $\tilde{y}_{r|k}$ for $r \!\in\! \{0,1,\cdots,k\}$ are constrained by equality Eq.~\eqref{eq:histequ} without binary variables, the number of binary variables can be estimated by $O(n(N\!-\!k))$, where $n$ is the maximal number of DSTL predicates specified for a specific time from $k$ to $N$, determined by the complexity of the task.
+Then, the computational complexity of problem Eq.~\eqref{eq:opti_det} at time $k \!\in\! \mathcal{H} \cup \{N\}$ is estimated as $O(2^{n(N-k)})$, leading to a total complexity as $O(\sum_{k=0}^{N}2^{n(N-k)})\!=\!O(\frac{2^{nN}-1}{2^n-1})\!<\!O(2^{n(N-1)})$.
+Thus, the computational complexity of the intention-aware controller highly depends on the number of DSTL predicates $n$ and the length of the control horizon $N$. \end{remark}

 Computational complexity has been a common and open problem for formal control methods.
-To solve this problem, methods of specification decomposition \cite{charitidou2021signal} and timing split~\cite{zhang2023modularized} have been proposed to reduce the task complexity (quantified by $n$ in Remark~\ref{rm:compu}) and horizon ($N$ in Remark~\ref{rm:compu}), respectively.
-Given these methods, resolving computational complexity for intention-aware control is beyond the scope of this work and will be studied in future work.
+To solve this problem, approaches like specification decomposition \cite{leahy2022fast} and timing split~\cite{zhang2023modularized} have been proposed to reduce the task complexity (quantified by $n$ in Remark~\ref{rm:compu}) and horizon ($N$ in Remark~\ref{rm:compu}), respectively.
+Specification decomposition aims at decomposing temporal logic formulas into the ones defined for signals with reduced dimensions.
+Timing split attempts to separate temporal logic formulas along the timing horizon.
+Given these methods, resolving computational complexity for intention-aware control can be achieved by decomposing DSTL specifications into smaller and shorter formulas, which is beyond the scope of this work and will be studied in future work.